 The foundation of this treatment strategy is based on Dialectical Behavior Therapy (DBT), a type of Cognitive Behavioral Therapy that focuses on mindfulness, distress tolerance, and interpersonal effectiveness and helps individuals manage their emotions and establish healthy coping skills.

 It’s a viable option for inpatient or intensive outpatient programs.
 People can either transfer or “step down” from inpatient treatment to a PHP program or “step up” from a less rigorous, normal outpatient program.
 In other circumstances, patients may begin therapy by enrolling in a PHP.

 PHP is necessary to maintain a patient’s functional level and avoid relapse or full hospitalization,

 Table of Contents

-- Inpatient vs. Partial Hospitalization: Why the Nature of Your Addiction Should Dictate Which Treatment Program Is Right for You
+- Inpatient vs. Partial Hospitalization: Which One Is Right for You?

 - What Does a Typical Day Look Like in a Partial Hospitalization Program?

 - How Illinois Recovery Center Can Help